Black Holes and WIMPs: All or Nothing or Something Else: Thermal Production of WIMPs

 At temperatures below $T_{\Frm}$, the relativistic plasma and WIMPs continue to exchange energy and momentum even if the comoving number of WIMPs is fixed at the value $n_{\rm eq}$.
-This condition occurs until the WIMP scattering rate falls below the Hubble rate~\citep{Bernstein:1985th}, after which the scattering process is no longer efficient and WIMPs also decouple {\it kinetically}.
-The WIMP kinetic decoupling (KD) occurs at the temperature~\citep{Bringmann:2006mu, Visinelli:2015eka}
+This applies as long as the Hubble rate is higher than the WIMP scattering rate~\citep{Bernstein:1985th}, after which the WIMPs also decouple {\it kinetically}.
+Kinetic decoupling (KD) occurs at the temperature~\citep{Bringmann:2006mu, Visinelli:2015eka}